naschorr/formula1-stats-bot/README.md

 - Improve naming for everything.

-- Implement/Import an actual system argument system.
+- Implement/Import an actual argument system.

 ------